-With the criminal case generally have two options:
+With a criminal case, you generally have two options:

-If you decide to fight the case you’re going to be asserting both legal defenses and factual defenses.
+If you decide to fight the case, you will assert both legal defenses and factual defenses.

-A legal defense is going to be asserted before trial and it’s going to be decided by the judge.
+will be asserted before trial, and will be decided by the judge.

-So for example a motion to suppress your statement claiming that your statement was obtained under duress.
-Or a motion to suppress a search claiming that they didn’t have probable cause to search you.
+For example a motion to suppress your statement, claiming that the statement was obtained under duress.
+Or a motion to suppress a search, claiming lack of probable cause to search.

-But these are questions that the judge is going to answer.
+These are questions that the judge is going to answer.
 After the judge has addressed the legal issues raised in your case, the next step is going to be trial.

-Now trial a jury is going to determine the factual issues of the case.
-Basically whether or not you're guilty or innocent.
+In a trial, the jury will determine the factual issues of the case.
+Basically, whether or not you're guilty or innocent.

 Your attorney really begins trying the case at jury selection.
-They’re going to begin presenting the themes and the ideas that are going to lead to the jury ultimately concluding that you're not guilty.
-That's where the seeds are going to be planted and they’re going to start coming to terms with your defense.
+Your lawyer will begin presenting the themes and the ideas that are going to lead to the jury ultimately concluding that you're not guilty.
+That's where the seeds are planted and the jury will start coming to terms with your defense.
 Things with reasonableness, if a mistaken identity is in the case - all these things are going to start being addressed during the jury selection process.
 After jury selection, we're going to move on to opening statements.

 Things with reasonableness if a mistaken identity is a case all these things are going to start being addressed during the jury selection process.
 After jury selection we're going to move on to opening statements.

-Opening statements is basically a summary of what you think is going to happen in the case.
+Opening statements are basically a summary of what you think is going to happen in the case.

-After opening statements the government's going to proceed with their case in chief they’re going to bring in all their witnesses against you during that time we have the opportunity to cross-examine all witnesses.
+After opening statements, the government's going to proceed with their case-in-chief.
+They will bring in all their witnesses against you.
+During that time, we have the opportunity to cross-examine all witnesses.

-If you choose to fight a case and you do take it to trial and you lose the game is not up.
+If you choose to fight the case, and you do take it to trial, and you lose, the game is not up.